Termite Barriers and Correct termite barrier installation in 2022

 What is a Termite Chemical barrier?

-A chemically treated zone that surrounds the perimeter of a building or structure to keep Termites away is known as a Termite barrier.
+A chemically treated zone that surrounds the perimeter of a building or structure to keep Termites away is known as a Termite barrier or a termite management system.
 This treated zone is positioned strategically beneath the ground in order to obstruct the termites’ normal Route.

 Termites are prevented from breaching the treated area and obtaining entrance to your home by the chemicals employed to establish this barrier.

-This White ant Chemical Barrier Kills off any Termite that Comes in Contact with it, and also, over time the entire colony is killed off as the effects of the treatment are passed between the termites themselves.
+This White ant Chemical Barrier Kills off any Termite that Comes in Contact with it.
+Also, over time the entire colony is killed off as the effects of the treatment are passed between the termites themselves.

 White ant barriers and the correct way to install them.
 Firstly termite control Barriers installed incorrectly puts your home at risk from Termite (white ant) attack and you won’t be covered by the warranty.
 We will tell you the correct way for barrier treatments should be installed.
 So your Termite Barrier protection will fully protect your home.
 If you get termites in this situation you will not be covered by the manufacturers product warranty.
 So it is very important to get it done properly.
 Make sure you have a compliant Termite barrier.

 The picture below shows the drill holes did not follow the footing .
 Additionally there are no drill holes around the front post so these areas are not protected.
 The holes should follow the black line.